noi-techpark/go-opendatahub-ingest/README.md

 -->

-# OBSOLETE
+# DEPRECATED
-This repo is obsolete, all service should use https://github.com/noi-techpark/opendatahub-go-sdk instead
+This repo is deprecated, all service should use https://github.com/noi-techpark/opendatahub-go-sdk instead

 # Golang libs for Open Data Hub ingestion microservices